tedyhabtegebrial/GameOfLife/README.md

 $ python3.6 play.py
 ```

 A simple implementation of game of life.
-In honour of John Coway, 1937-2020.

 This is implementation performs cell update by calcualting the number of neighbours for each cell by ***convolving*** the current world-state with the "*game-of-life-kernel*".